agh-glk/fcs/docs/source/crawler/web_interface.rst

    Passes links to crawl to Crawling Unit.

-   :return: Confirmation of sending links to Crawling Unit
+   :return: Confirmation of sending links to Crawling Unit.
    :rtype: string
-   :raises KeyError: If request body is incorrect
+   :raises KeyError: If request body is incorrect.

 .. py:class:: stop

    Stops a Crawling Unit.

-   :return: Confirmation of stopping the Crawling Unit
+   :return: Confirmation of stopping the Crawling Unit.
    :rtype: string